COMP2521UNSW/sanitisers-guide/errmsg/README.md

 The large grid at the bottom is a map of the "shadow bytes" used by the sanitiser algorithm.
 In this course, you can usually ignore this.
 More information can be found [here](https://learn.microsoft.com/en-us/cpp/sanitizers/asan-shadow-bytes).

 ## Runtime Errors
 Another class of error output by sanitisers is a runtime error.
-These indicate something has gone wrong that may not necessarily have caused the program to crash
+These indicate something has gone wrong that may not necessarily have caused the program to crash.
+This means you may run into multiple runtime errors.
-.

 Below is an example of such an error:

 ![runtime error message](runtime.png)

-These error messages are much easier to digest.
+These are much easier to digest.
 The file/line number where the error occurred is shown in the same format as with the stack traces, followed by a clear description of the error.